February 16, 2012

 Homemade Reese's Peanut Butter Cups

 1/2 cup finely ground nuts (i actually used sunflower kernels, which were great)

 1/2 tsp. vanilla

 chocolate coating: 1/4 cup cocoa, 1/2 cup butter or coconut oil, 1/2 tsp. vanilla, 2 T. honey

 In a small bowl combine all peanut buttery ingredients and mix well.
-Spoon into muffin cups and place in freezer.
+Spoon into a muffin tray (lined or unlined is fine) and place in freezer.
 While that's chilling, combine chocolate sauce ingredients in a 2-cup measuring glass and place in a pot of simmering water.
 Heat, stirring, until everything is just melted and remove from heat.
 Spoon chocolate sauce over the chilled peanut butter mixture and place back in freezer.
 Freeze for 20 minutes, remove from pan immediately, using a butter knife to pop them out.
 Store in fridge or freezer.
 Makes 10 big peanut butter cups.

 this chocolate coating is rather deep and dark, which i loved. if you like more of a milky mellow chocolate, feel free to cut back on cocoa or add more butter and honey.